-This paper uses a dynamic farsighted network formation model to analyze the long standing issue of whether FTAs prevent or facilitate the attainment of global free trade, i.e. whether FTAs are building blocs or stumbling blocs.
+FTAs are building blocs or stumbling blocs.
 Like Saggi and Yildiz (2010, 2011), I infer the role of FTAs by comparing the equilibrium outcomes of two games: one where countries can form FTAs or move directly to global free trade and one where FTAs are not possible.

 Unlike Saggi and Yildiz (2010, 2011), I find FTAs can be strong stumbling blocs meaning that global free trade is only attained in the game where FTAs are not possible.
 This result emerges because a pair of insider countries have an FTA exclusion incentive: the insiders want to exclude the outsider from a direct move to global free trade.
-Fears of preference erosion create the FTA exclusion incentive; while exchanging additional reciprocal preferential access with the outsider makes becoming the hub attractive, the would-be hub anticipates an FTA between the spokes will then erode the reciprocal preferential access enjoyed as the hub.
-The strong stumbling bloc result emerges under symmetry but, more generally, the FTA exclusion incentive interacts with asymmetry such that FTAs are strong stumbling blocs with two larger countries and one smaller country but FTAs are strong building blocs with two smaller countries and one larger country.
+Fears of concession diversion create the FTA exclusion incentive; while exchanging additional reciprocal preferential access with the outsider makes becoming the hub attractive, the would-be hub anticipates an FTA between the spokes will then erode the reciprocal preferential access enjoyed as the hub.
+The strong stumbling bloc result emerges under symmetry but, more generally, FTA exclusion incentives interact with asymmetry such that FTAs are strong stumbling blocs with two larger countries and one smaller country but FTAs are strong building blocs with two smaller countries and one larger country.